darcatron/comp20-mvimalesvaran/redline/readme.txt

 Is it possible to request the real-time data from MBTA using XMLHttpRequest?

---- No, because the server decides who has access to the file and restricts
+--- It depends, because the server decides who has access to the file and restricts
 	clients outside of a set domain.

 Say approximately how many hours you have spent completing the assignment.